4 Years in the Life

 4 Years in the Life of an Honors Student

 Students use their freshmen year to find their niche at OBU.
 Freshmen honors opportunities are both academic and social, headlined by events such as the Black and White Reception and our Honors Fall Retreat (odd years we retreat to the great outdoors; even years we attend cultural events in the city), and the select invitations to breakfasts with visiting lecturers.

-- Enroll in the Honors section of two CORE classes
+- Enroll in the Honors section of three CORE classes

 - Enjoy the fall retreat and make new friends